clementino1971/BirdCLEF_2020/README.md

         |   ...
         |___specie960/

 So, we use __extractChunks.py__ to takes all the data recordings and transforms them into several small pieces of 5 seconds.
 Where recordings longer than 5 seconds are splited and recordings shorter than 5 seconds are increased(loop) until they complete 5 seconds.
-The we have more than 620.000 chunks across the 960 species arranged as follows:
+Then, we have more than 620.000 chunks across the 960 species arranged as follows:

     data_chunks/
               |___specie_code1/